My Magnum Photo Workshop Experience

 I’ve been on photo workshops before and I always produce more images than most other participants.
 So, even with a reduced work rate, allowing for the need to rest more than normal and be home for a few hours during the afternoon, it still seemed like I might be able to produce enough images to keep pace with the group and make it a worthwhile learning experience.

 But, D’Agata soon made it clear his expectations were far more demanding than any workshop I’ve been on before.
 Our schedule would be more like 10am-6pm in “class” every day then shooting well into the night.
-The first night was to include a walking tour at 7pm (so straight there after class time finished), then a group dinner, then photographing around Shinjuku with am optional but encouraged class meet-up around midnight, or later.
+The first night was to include a walking tour at 7pm (so straight there after class time finished), then a group dinner, then photographing around Shinjuku’s famous red-light district with an “optional” class meet-up around midnight, or probably later.

 Facing the Problem

-Under normal circumstances this would thrill me to the core.
+Under normal circumstances this challenge would be interesting.
 I’ve been on workshops were teachers seem to give the minimum possible critique and teaching possible and in doing so lull students into believing they will somehow become better photographers by spending an hour or two a day wandering around hoping something interesting happens in front of them.
 I hate that!
 I love the challenge of going out and working hard to produce good images, wrestling with the context and your own desires, and learning something about the world in the process.
 When I photographed Thaipusam, for example, I was out for 12-16 hours a day, having had surgery the week before.
 It was a hot, gruelling, thoroughly worthwhile experience.

 “The only way to solve photographic problems is to shoot”

 But, these are not normal circumstances for me.
 As I listened to the plan for the workshop I could feel my heart racing.
 I’d arrived feeling anxious, but calmed myself with the thought I would be home in a few hours.
 I couldn’t stay out till midnight.
+I didn’t feel comfortable with spending all night in a red-light district.
 I had to be home for my daughter when she came home from school.
-I could go out after she had dinner, but I would still need to be up before 7am the next morning to get her ready for school.
+I could go out after she had dinner, but I didn’t have anyone to oversee things later on, and I would still need to be up before 7am the next morning to get her ready for school.

 I excused myself early from the class around 4pm and rushed home.
 I had two hours to turn around and try to rejoin the group, but before that I had to organise some dinner for my daughter, help her prepare for school the next day, check on homework and make sure we had food for breakfast.
 Normally I do this well.
 It’s a fact of life for me.
 But, not this time.